Rising-Cloud-Examples/fortran-task/README.md

 Click the twisty to open up your Job, and then click Console to see your output

 Congratulations!
-You’ve successfully created and used a Rising Cloud Task!
+You’ve successfully used Fortran on Rising Cloud!